Skip to main content

 Fields of activity

 The success and disruptive nature of an innovation can also be measured by the number of patents: over 332 patents have been filed by almost half of NETVA’s alumni to protect their intellectual property.
-Patents are mainly filed by laureates in the fields of biology, medicine and health, agriculture and agri-food, energy, aerospace and ICT.
+Patents are mainly filed by laureates in the fields of biology, medicine & healthcare, agriculture & agri-food, energy, aerospace and ICT.
 By way of example, Exoes (NETVA 2013) has filed 27 patents and Uwinloc (NETVA 2017) has filed 22.

 Partnerships